Store Hours

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed envelope for details.
+If you start your seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Start Seeds Indoors

-Finish it all off with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Nourish your garden bed with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Chicago Ridge Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Chicago Ridge Garden Center, online, or on our mobile app.
 Let's get growing together.

 4060 W 95th St